Find Your Keywords

 Wordle is another great tool.
-You can go to Wordle.net paste in the text of your speech and create a word cloud.
+You simply paste in the text of your speech and create a word cloud.
 You will find the largest and boldest words are the ones you used most.
-Are they your key words?
+Are they your keywords?
 Are they sending the right message?
 If not, go back and rework your script until you are happy with the results.

-So when you are up on the stage or in front of your client, don’t have a script or a 50 page slide deck.
-All you need is your key words and practice.
+So when you are up on the stage or in front of your client, don’t have a script or a 50-page slide deck.
+All you need are your keywords and practice.
 They will keep you on track, keep your message clear and give your audience what they need to know.

-Try it next time you need to give a speech, go to an interview or create a sales pitch try it and let me know how it goes.
+Try it next time you need to give a speech, go to an interview, or create a sales pitch, and let me know how it goes.